 That’s hurtful on its own, but there’s an extra sting to it when the person just spent a number of weeks showering you with excessive attention and praise.

 When A Love Bomber Ghosts You: A.K.A.
 Ghost Bombing

 When you’re love bombed then ghosted, it can feel like you’ve been hit by a truck.
 One minute you’re on cloud nine, and the next, you’re left feeling confused, hurt, and rejected.
 It’s a harsh reality, but it happens more often than you think.

 That is the million-dollar question.
-Unfortunately, there hasn’t been much research on ghosting in general, and certainly not among serial love bombers.
+Unfortunately, there hasn’t been much research on ghosting in general (though that is changing), and certainly not among serial love bombers.